SeaHogs/tp/docs/UserGuide.md

 Clinic data are saved in the hard disk automatically after any command that changes the data.
 There is no need to save manually.
 All of the data is saved automatically as JSON files `[JAR file location]/data/clinic.json` and `[JAR file location]/data/appointments.json`.
 The data is saved into two JSON files, one for patient data and one for appointment data.

 <div markdown="span" class="alert alert-warning">:exclamation: **Caution:**
 If you exit the program through other means, your data will still be saved.
-If you are transfering data, be mindful that there are two JSON files with data.
+If you are transferring data, be mindful that there are two JSON files with data.
 </div>

 [<span style="font-size: small;">Back to table of contents</span>](#toc)